prammagency/pandemic-code/structured-chat-conversations (1).md

 - Defining valid child element rules
 - Providing examples of complex condition construction

+#### 5. Path Resolution Issues
+We encountered issues with file path resolution in our scripts, particularly on Windows systems.
+We solved this by:
+- Implementing script location detection using `os.path.dirname(os.path.abspath(__file__))`
+- Ensuring consistent path handling across all scripts
+- Creating robust path resolution that works regardless of working directory
+- Supporting both relative and absolute paths for configuration files

 ### Completed Steps
 1. ✅ **Data Collection and Processing**
    - Extracted DreamBot API documentation (98% complete - 450 out of 459 files)